huiyi-liang/health-content-agent/README.md

 # Health Content Agent

-A beginner-friendly multi-agent application that turns one health topic into patient-focused article ideas and then into an evidence-grounded article draft.
+A multi-agent application that turns one health topic into patient-focused article ideas and then into an evidence-grounded article draft.

 The project uses Python, LangGraph, Nebius, the You.com Search API, and